-Term One: The Romans / Christmas
+Term One: The Romans

-- The birth of Rome, life in Ancient Rome and the development of the Mediterranean empire.
-The geography and environment of the Mediterranean including trade, culture and settlements. - The significance of 25th December from the ancient period to the modern day
+- · The birth of Rome, life in Ancient Rome and the development of the Roman empire.

+- Roman Civilization

+- · Roman towns and settlements

+- The geography and environment of the Mediterranean including trade, culture and settlements.

+- The Roman Invasion of Britain